 After lunch, each student group got a picture with Warren (the only photo allowed) and Warren got back in his black Cadillac.
 The students were pretty stunned at this point.
 A couple took pictures with his Cherry Coke (mildly weird).
 One unnamed student took a bite of his food (definitely too weird).

 We all went outside and took some more photos with the giant cow on top of Anthony’s.
 We had two more company visits to do but everyone was buzzing and chattering.
-Nobody had imagined we’d end up having lunch with him and chatting for so long.
+Nobody had imagined we’d end up having lunch with him and talking for so long.
 Needless to say messages were going out on Chinese social media like crazy.

 That’s it for Part 3.
 In the final Part (coming tomorrow), I will detail our company visits to Borsheims and Oriental Trading Company.
+Part 4 is here.

 - You can read “7 Things I Learned At Lunch With Warren Buffett” here (in Chinese here)